Is Your Fear Standing in the Way of Your Happiness?

 The fear of being hurt – again – in a romantic relationship may be one of the most common fears that I hear from people.
 Let’s be honest, we have all experienced painful breakups, hurtful situations and devastating losses in past relationships.
 But we learn and grow from these experiences, and we have the opportunity to turn all of that information into knowledge to help us identify what we do and do not want in future relationships.
 Often, though, we use the past as a prediction of the future and declare that dating is scary and may not be worth the risk…as we continue to long for “the one.”

-One of the most heartbreaking fears in my mind, though, is the fear we too often have when it comes to being our true self.
 Being vulnerable enough to speak our truth.
-To share our ideas, dreams, goals, the things that we don’t like.
+To share our ideas, dreams, goals, the things that we like or don’t like.
 Or to simply say “I’m scared” out loud.
-I think that the fear of being our true selves really encompasses a bunch of fears all rolled up into one big, fat, scary barrier to happiness.
+I think that the fear of being our true selves really encompasses a bunch of fears all rolled up into one big, fat, scary barrier to true happiness and fulfillment.

 Please allow me to be vulnerable and speak one of my truths…

-So who are you living your life for?
-What are some of your fears?
-What fears do you feel are keeping you stuck where you are?
 Which are standing in the way of you reaching a goal that would bring you happiness and joy in your life?

 What can you do to face those fears?